OpenVoiceOS/ovos-skill-wikihow/Readme.md

 How to do nearly everything.

 ## About
-This skill tries to anser "how to" questions with step by step guide.
+Ever wondered about how to boil an egg, or the best way to brush your teeths.
+This skill enables Mycroft to anser a lot of "how to" questions with step by step guide.
 More detailed information can be asked afterwods.

 Information is comming from [wikihow.com](https://www.wikihow.com/)